zulip/zulip-mobile/docs/howto/profiling.md

 down and altering the results, and adding logging too voluminously would also just be a lot of manual work.

-Another limitation is that `Date.now()` provides times only to the nearest millisecond, so this can only measure relatively large chunks of time.
-This one will go away when we upgrade to RN v0.63 (#4245) and can use `performance.now()` for finer resolution.
+Note: `Date.now()` provides times only to the nearest millisecond, so this can only measure relatively large chunks of time.
+Use `performance.now()` for finer resolution.

 ## Chrome DevTools